texfaq/texfaq.github.io/FAQ-ltx-csv.md

 controlled by keys established via the [`pgfkeys`](https://ctan.org/pkg/pgfkeys) package, which define how each row of the CSV file is to be processed.

-For usage ''nearer to the bone'', one might consider the commands `\docsvlist` and `\forcsvlist` (from the [`etoolbox`](https://ctan.org/pkg/etoolbox) package).
+For usage "nearer to the bone", one might consider the commands `\docsvlist` and `\forcsvlist` (from the [`etoolbox`](https://ctan.org/pkg/etoolbox) package).
 The first uses the time-honoured LaTeX technique of changing the definition of a `\do` command; it runs through the